matrix-org/matrix-spec-proposals/proposals/3189-per-room-per-space-profile-data.md

-The `space` parameter obeys `?force=false` as well, by only overwriting an `m.room.member` attribute if it matches the previous profile data of the root space *or* the user's global profile.
+The `space` parameter obeys `?force=false` as well, by only overwriting an `m.room.member` attribute if it matches the previous profile data of the root space.
 If this is not the case, meaning a room with a different per-room profile has been found, the profile change stops there and does not continue recursing into the room's space children.
 Additionally, servers must take care to handle cycles in the space graph and not recurse infinitely (e.g. by tracking which rooms it has visited).

 ## Potential issues